Updated February 2020

 Here are a few questions to ask yourself before choosing a cleaner or stripper.
 Is your wood new or old?
-Does the wood have stain on it already?
+Does the wood have a stain on it already?
 If so, do you know what type of stain they previously used on the wood?
-Is the stain water based or oil based?
+Is the stain water-based or oil-based?
 What is the brand?
 Are you happy with the stain and color that is already on the wood?
 These questions above will help you decide between the cleaner or stripper.
 The description of each product will help you narrow down what best suits your project.

 There are two options for the initial prep, a Deck Cleaner or a Deck Stain Stripper

 The deck cleaner is just that, a cleaner.
 The cleaner will remove dirt, grime mold, and mildew.
 A cleaner can be used on any new wood and old wood.
 Deck cleaners can also be used on decks with stain already on it and you are recoating with the exact same brand and color of the stain.
 Deck cleaners are not formulated to remove existing deck stains, that job is for the deck stripper.
 Cleaners are a milder detergent, so it will clean without harming wood fibers, pets, grass, and most plants.
 After the deck is cleaned and rinsed you are ready to go onto step 2.
 Depending on the brand you choose, step 2 will be called either a brightener or neutralizer.